-Local experts on old and new POPs pesticides inventory to:
+Local experts on old and new POPs pesticides inventory:

-- Develop comprehensive work plan for reviewing and updating the pesticide inventory; - Develop special inventory forms to facilitate the inventory process; - Describe the step-by-step methodology for inventory preparation; - Coordinate the process of data collection; - Collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; - Create an updated inventory of: - Annex A POPs pesticides; and - Stockpiles, contaminated sites and wastes
+- Develop comprehensive work plan for reviewing and updating the pesticide inventory; - Develop special inventory forms to facilitate the inventory process; - Describe the step-by-step methodology for inventory preparation; - Coordinate the process of data collection; - Collect and assess statistical data linked with POPs pesticides and obsolete POPs pesticides presence in the country; - Create an updated inventory of: - Annex A POPs pesticides; - Stockpiles, contaminated sites and wastes

-As part of the action plan development, the expert team will be responsible for developing the following plans in consultation with the relevant authorities and NGOs:
+As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs:

-- Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; - Activity: measures to reduce releases from stockpiles and wastes (Article 6); - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; - Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.
+- Activity: production, import and export, use, stockpiles and wastes of Annex A POPs pesticides; - Activity: measures to reduce releases from stockpiles and wastes (article 6); - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use;

+Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner.

-Local experts on old and new industrial POPs inventory to:
+Local experts on old and new industrial POPs inventory:

-- Develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; - Develop special inventory forms to facilitate the inventory process; - Assist the laboratory analysis of collected samples; - Describe the step-by-step methodology for inventory definition; - Coordinate the process of data collection; - Collect available statistical data linked with the new industrial POPs; - Organize regular meetings with the workgroup (s) members; - Assess the collected inventory data; - Create the following inventories: - Annex A, industrial chemicals; - Annex B chemicals.
+- Develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; - Develop special inventory forms to facilitate the inventory process; - Assist the laboratory analysis of the collected samples; - Describe the step-by-step methodology for inventory definition; - Coordinate the process of data collection; - Collect available statistical data linked with the new industrial POPs; - Organize regular meetings with the workgroup (s) members; - Assess the collected inventory data; - Create the following inventories: - Annex A, industrial chemicals - Annex B chemicals

-As part of the action plan development, the expert team will be responsible for developing the following plans in consultation with the
+As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs:

-Relevant authorities and NGOs:

-- Activity: production, import and export, use, identification, labelling, removal, storage and disposal of Industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (Article 4); - Strategy: identification of stockpiles, articles in use and wastes.
+- Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (article 4); - Strategy: identification of stockpiles, articles in use and wastes.

-Local experts on old and new unintentional POPs inventory to:
+Local experts on old and new unintentional POPs inventory:

-- Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, and residue); - Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; - Create a database of potential sources for new unintentional POPs in the country; - Develop comprehensive work plans; - Organize regular meetings with the workgroup members; - Collect data gained through emission estimation; - Create the following POPs inventories: - releases of Annex C chemicals; - overview of technical infrastructure.
+- Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); - Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise;

+- Create a database for potential sources for new unintentional POPs in the country:

+- Develop comprehensive work plans;

+- Organize regular meetings with the workgroup members;

+- Collect data gained through emission estimation;

+- Create the following POPs inventories:

+- Releases of Annex C chemicals;

+- Overview of technical infrastructure.

-As part of the action plan development, the expert team will be responsible to develop the following plans in consultation with the relevant authorities and NGOs:
+As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs:

-- Action plan: measures to reduce releases from unintentional production (Article 5); - Activity: research, development and monitoring (Article 11); and - Activity: technical and financial assistance (Articles 12 and 13).
+- Action plan: measures to reduce releases from unintentional production (article 5); - Activity: research, development and monitoring (article 11); - Activity: technical and financial assistance (articles 12 and 13).